WSOC-FM: 2000s

 In Fall 2000, WSOC-FM was 12th in the Charlotte market, while WKKT was fifth.
 Infinity Broadcasting management needed to make changes.
 Kevin O'Neal became program director and WSOC-FM brought back its outside-of-morning-drive policy of playing 12 songs in a row, without commercials.
 It hired top Columbia, South Carolina personality Jeff Roper as morning host with Blake remaining as sidekick.

 The strategy worked.
 In Summer 2001, WSOC was Charlotte's top station for the first time in about 10 years.
 Roper's Morning Show was named 2003 Country Music Association Broadcast Personality of the Year (large markets) in 2003.
 Roper made it to number two among morning hosts in the ratings.

 Roper left WSOC-FM as Program Director while it was at #2 in the ratings, behind adult contemporary WLYT.
 Roper returned to Columbia to sign on on a new station, WWNU.

-Infinity changed its name to CBS Radio on December 14, 2005 as part of the spin-off of CBS' motion picture and cable television assets under a relaunched Viacom.
+Infinity changed its name to CBS Radio on December 14, 2005, as part of the spin-off of CBS' motion picture and cable television assets under a relaunched Viacom.

-On February 24, 2009, the Academy of Country Music announced that WSOC-FM had won the award for "Major Market Radio Station of the Year."
+On February 24, 2009, the Academy of Country Music announced that WSOC-FM had won the award for "Major Market Radio Station of the Year".

 2010s

-Catherine Lane, midday personality for WSOC-FM, was nominated for On-Air Personality of the Year by ACM.Charlotte Observer writer Mark Washburn calls morning man Rob Tanner "one of the most successful figures in the history of country radio in Charlotte."
+Catherine Lane, midday personality for WSOC-FM, was nominated for On-Air Personality of the Year by ACM.

+Charlotte Observer writer Mark Washburn calls morning man Rob Tanner "one of the most successful figures in the history of country radio in Charlotte".

-On September 26, 2011, WSOC-FM rebranded as "The New 103.7."
-It changed slogans from "Charlotte's #1 Country" to "Country's Hottest Hits."
+On September 26, 2011, WSOC-FM rebranded as "The New 103.7".
+It changed slogans from "Charlotte's #1 Country" to "Country's Hottest Hits".
 The station dropped most songs recorded before the 1990s, while increasing an emphasis on current music.

 Tanner in the Morning welcomed new co-host Guenn Schneider on October 4, 2012.
 Previously, she worked for CBS Radio sister stations WNKS and WKQC.

 On October 2, 2014, CBS Radio announced that it would trade its Tampa and Charlotte stations (including WSOC-FM), as well as WIP in Philadelphia to the Beasley Broadcast Group in exchange for 5 stations located in Miami and Philadelphia.
 The swap was completed on December 1, 2014.

 In June 2015, WSOC-FM had its highest ratings in the PPM era.
-The "Tanner in the Morning" show was rated the #1 morning show in the Charlotte market, and was a nominee for ACM "Major Market Personalities of the Year."
+The "Tanner in the Morning" show was rated the #1 morning show in the Charlotte market, and was a nominee for ACM "Major Market Personalities of the Year".

+HD Radio

+On September 22, 2023, WSOC's HD3 subchannel changed their format from sports to all-podcasts, branded as "Podcast Radio US".